Aandri99/FPGAPau/Behavioral-Simulation.md

  * **Post-synthesis simulation**: simulation of the RTL code when converted to actual FPGA logic building blocks (Flip-Flops, LUTs...).
  * **Post-implementation simulation**: simulation of the RTL code when converted to actual FPGA logic building blocks and placed within the specified FPGA chip.

-For most application it is sufficient to verify your logic via **behavioural simulations**.
+For most application it is sufficient to verify your logic via **Behavioural Simulations**.
 Vivado has built-in mechanisms that raise an error if synthesis and implementation fail (e.g. when the requested logic cannot meet timing constraints, when the requested resources are not available in the specified FPGA chip...).

 The following discussion covers two different methods to simulate custom FPGA logic.